Galaxy so far not asked Macau for tax break: Francis Lui

 Thursday’s media briefing for the full-year results was done over the Internet, with video streaming of statements and answers by senior executives, and questions sent in by text by the media, rather than via the usual press conference.
 The firm had earlier said the arrangement was “in light of the latest development of Covid-19″.

-The Galaxy Entertainment vice-chairman said in the briefing that the firm’s daily operating expenses – it directly operates three resorts – Galaxy Macau and Broadway Macau on Cotai, and StarWorld Hotel on Macau peninsula – stood currently at “about US$3 million”.
+The Galaxy Entertainment vice-chairman said in the briefing that the firm’s daily operating expenses – it directly operates three resorts; Galaxy Macau and Broadway Macau on Cotai, and StarWorld Hotel on Macau peninsula – stood currently at “about US$3 million”.
 The firm was seeking to “minimise” such expense “as much as possible”, said the Galaxy Entertainment executive, but stressed that the firm was not imposing any staff layoffs.

 At the media briefing, Mr Lui also mentioned there had been some disruption on the work for Phase 3 and Phase 4 at Galaxy Macau, but things had now improved somewhat.
 He stressed that his firm was “keeping” its original launch timetable for the new Cotai phases.